Outline of India

 The following outline is provided as an overview of and topical guide to India:

 Republic of India - the seventh-largest country by area, located on the Indian subcontinent in South Asia.
-India was home to the ancient Indus Valley civilisation, and is the birthplace of four major world religions: Hinduism, Sikhism, Buddhism, Jainism.
+India was home to the ancient Indus Valley Civilisation, and is the birthplace of four major world religions: Hinduism, Sikhism, Buddhism, Jainism.
 It is also home to followers of Islam, Christianity, Judaism, Zoroastrianism..
 From 1857 to 1947, India was under British rule.
 India became an independent nation in 1947 after a struggle for independence, and underwent a violent partition, which split the erstwhile British Raj into the independent countries of India and Pakistan, (with East Pakistan rebelling against Pakistan in 1971 to form Bangladesh).
 As of June 2025, India is the most populous country in the world, with a population exceeding 1.4 billion.
-It is recognized as the world's largest democracy by population and has emerged as the fourth-largest economy globally.
+It is recognised as the world's largest democracy by population and has emerged as the fourth-largest economy globally.